-When it comes to knowing how to pack for a move there are some items that are no brainers.
+When it comes to knowing how to pack for a move there are some items that are no-brainers.
 Boxes?
 Check!
 Movers?
 Check!
 Moving van?
 Check!
 But what about packing materials?
-There are so many options out there, trying to chose the right ones can make your brain hurt.
+There are so many options out there, trying to choose the right ones can make your brain hurt.
 Check out our guide below on the best packing materials, when to use them and how to pack for a move with them.

 Nothing protects your furniture better.
-Wood furniture in particular is prone to being scratched or damaged in a move.
+Wood furniture, in particular, is prone to be scratched or damaged in a move.
 Furniture blankets or pads are wrapped around your furniture to keep it from being damaged.
-Check out this how to video if you are interested in DIY packing.
+Check out this how-to video if you are interested in DIY packing.
 And the good news: most moving and truck rental companies will offer furniture blanket rentals at very affordable rates.

 Furniture Covers and Bags

 Furniture covers and bags are generally plastic or cloth and protect your furniture from getting dirty or damaged during the move.
 These covers are great for: